iamnone6512/iamnone6512.github.io/README.md

 ## Journey into the Ether

-This repo track my journey into blockchain analysis.
+This repo tracks my journey into blockchain analysis.

 #### Links to Analysis :